sourcegraph/about/handbook/people-ops/hiring.md

     - Hiring managers are encouraged to experiment to learn how to improve their hiring process.
     - The handbook is kept up-to-date with our learnings and current norms.

-## Open positions
+## All open roles

-The source-of-truth for our open positions is [our careers repository](https://github.com/sourcegraph/careers).
+The list of roles we're hiring is in [our careers repository](https://github.com/sourcegraph/careers).

-We cross-post our open positions to the following locations:
+We cross-post to the following locations:

 - [LinkedIn](https://www.linkedin.com/jobs/search/?keywords=sourcegraph)
 - ["Ask HN: Who is Hiring" monthly thread](hacker-news-who-is-hiring.md)